Is Germany still able to act on foreign policy? – DW – 11/08/2024

 Germany's Vice-Chancellor Robert Habeck and Foreign Minister Annalena Baerbock — both members of the Green Party — expressed regret at the coalition's collapse at such a sensitive time in international politics.
 "The investments in Ukraine, the additional billions that would have been needed, would also have been investments in our own security," Baerbock said.

-Chancellor Scholz will continue governing in a minority government and said he intends to call a vote of confidence in the Bundestag in January, which would make early elections mandatory by March, at the latest.
-Germany would thus have to wait around six months until it would have a new government capable of acting.
+Scholz will continue governing in a minority government and said he intends to call a vote of confidence in the Bundestag in January, which would make snap elections mandatory by March, at the latest.
+Germany would thus have to wait around six months before a fully functioning new government capable of acting was in place.

+The main opposition, the center-right bloc of Christian Democratic Union and Christian Social Union (CDU/CSU) says that is far too long.

-The CDU, which is expecting to win Germany's upcoming general election has signaled a willingness to cooperate.
+The CDU, which is expected to win Germany's upcoming general election, has signaled a willingness to cooperate.
 "Germany needs to have a stable government, as soon as possible.
-We will therefore only be ready t center-left o discuss partial cooperation in parliament, once Scholz has passed a vote of confidence," Wadephul explained.
+We will therefore only be ready to discuss partial cooperation in parliament, once Scholz has passed a vote of confidence," Wadephul explained.

-Until new elections are held in Germany, Chancellor Scholz will have to piece together parliamentary majorities on a case-by-case basis — also on foreign policy issues, such as further support for Ukraine.
+Until snap elections are held in Germany, Scholz will have to piece together parliamentary majorities on a case-by-case basis — also on foreign policy issues, such as further support for Ukraine.

-"It should be possible with the help of those votes to send a signal and increase German aid to Ukraine," according to Henning Hoff from the German Council on Foreign Relations.
+"It should be possible with the help of those votes to send a signal and increase German aid to Ukraine," said Henning Hoff from the German Council on Foreign Relations.

 The break-up of Germany's coalition government has triggered concern on the EU level: "Europe is not strong without a strong Germany," said EU Parliament President Roberta Metsola ahead of this week's EU summit.
 Finnish Prime Minister Petteri Orpo warned that without a strong Germany, the EU would not be able to make important decisions.

-NATO Secretary General Mark Rutte, on the other hand, is unfazed: He said he is convinced Germany would continue fulfilling its obligations in defence and foreign policy.
+NATO Secretary-General Mark Rutte, on the other hand, is unfazed and said he is convinced Germany would continue fulfilling its obligations in defense and foreign policy.

 This article was originally written in German.